ONLYOFFICE/Docker-Docs/README.md

 - **SECURE_LINK_SECRET**: Defines secret for the nginx config directive [secure_link_md5](http://nginx.org/ru/docs/http/ngx_http_secure_link_module.html#secure_link_md5).
 Defaults to `verysecretstring`.
 - **INFO_ALLOWED_IP**: Defines ip addresses for accessing the info page.
 You can specify multiple values separated by a space.

+Below is the complete list of parameters for `onlyoffice/docs-proxy`, `onlyoffice/docs-docservice`.
+- **DEFAULT_PLUGINS_REMOVE**: Defines the default [plugins](https://helpcenter.onlyoffice.com/onlyoffice-editors/onlyoffice-document-editor/ProgramInterface/PluginsTab.aspx) that need to be removed.
+You can specify multiple values separated by a space, or if you need to remove all default plugins, you can pass `allPlugins` as the value.

 Below is the complete list of parameters for `onlyoffice/docs-docservice`, `onlyoffice/docs-converter`.
 - **DB_TYPE**: The database type.
 Supported values are `postgres`, `mariadb` or `mysql`.
 Defaults to `postgres`.
 - **DB_HOST**: The IP address or the name of the host where the PostgreSQL server is running.